heikadog/zml/zml.md

 1. Cat Craze (@catcrazewonderland.bsky.social) is an open zoophile.
 1. Layken (@anonwolfy.bsky.social) is an open zoophile.
 1. serpentrider (@serpentrider.bsky.social) is an open zoophile.
 1. Kiba (@feraldog.bsky.social) dated an outed zoophile, HateEven, as recently as 2023: (<https://archive.today/QxLiC>).
-Additionally, she follows open zoophiles and requested for her account to be updated to the Open Zoophile label: (<https://archive.today/LFYhz>).
+Additionally, she requested for her account to be updated to the Open Zoophile label: (<https://archive.today/LFYhz>).
 1. pantransperv (@pantransperv.bsky.social) is an open zoophile.
 1. vrepboyy (@vrepboyy.bsky.social) is an open zoophile.
 1. willchangelater (@willchangelater.bsky.social) is an open zoophile.
-1. Hound (@houndboypup.bsky.social) is an open zoophile.
+1. HoundDog (@houndboypup.bsky.social) is an open zoophile.
 1. Anyo (@anyowuvs.bsky.social) is an open zoophile.
 1. WereWolfAndCub (@werewolfandcub.bsky.social) is an open zoophile.
 1. BenevolentDave (@benevolentdave.bsky.social) is an open zoophile.